 Share

-There will be up to 10 acres of publicly accessible ground floor open space and up to 10 acres of sustainability zones on the site.
-We envision lots of social interaction taking place – where residents, workers, shoppers, diners, visitors, and community neighbors can interact, gather and meet.
-The Central Green is the heart of Mission Point that will host a variety of outdoor activities.
+There will be up to seven acres of public parkland on the site.
+We envision substantial social interaction as residents, workers, shoppers, diners, visitors and community neighbors take the opportunity to interact, gather and meet.
+The heart of Mission Point is the Central Green, which will host a variety of outdoor activities.
 A public trail is proposed on the southern border of the site, which will connect the existing and planned trail systems in the community, including the Calabazas Creek trail.

 Share